HeyZeet/Flood/README.md

 ## Status

 Flood 2.0 is playable in host/client testing.
-The core loop, networking, building, ownership, welding, water, buoyancy, shop unlocks, weapons, damage, HUD, winner display, and round reset are all working but still being actively tuned.
+The core loop, networking, building, ownership, welding, water, shop unlocks, weapons, damage, HUD, winner display, and round reset are working.
+Buoyancy and raft stability are functional but still the most active tuning area.